Foreign relations of Greenland

-Being part of the Kingdom of Denmark, the foreign relations of Greenland are handled in cooperation with the Danish government and the Government of Greenland.
+Being part of the Kingdom of Denmark, the foreign relations of Greenland are handled in cooperation between the government of Denmark and the government of Greenland.

-Unlike Denmark, Greenland is no longer part of the European Union.
-The country changed its status to an OCT associated to the EU, a dependent territory that has a special relationship with a member state of the EU.
-However, Greenland remains a full member of the Council of Europe and NATO.
+Unlike Denmark proper, Greenland is not part of the European Union (EU).
+The country's status was changed to an Overseas Country and Territory (OCT) associated with the EU, a dependent territory that has a special relationship with a member state of the EU.
+However, Greenland remains a part of the Council of Europe and NATO as part of Denmark.

 General aspects of diplomatic relations

 With the Kingdom of Denmark having the responsibility for Greenland's international affairs, other countries often do not have direct diplomatic representation in Greenland—their embassies or consulates in Denmark are responsible for their relations with Greenland and their citizens in Greenland.
 Greenland is represented internationally by both the Greenland Representations and the embassies and consulates of Denmark.
 Further Greenland participates in the parliamentary Nordic Council and the Nordic Council of Ministers, and organisations as the West Nordic Council and the EU-based Overseas Countries and Territories Association, the latter being former colonies of the EU (dependent countries/territories).

-The United States reopened its consulate in Nuuk, closed in 1953, in June 2020.
+The United States reopened its consulate in June 2020, in Nuuk, after it closed in 1953.